autophagy/pycon-2025-otel-workshop/README.md

 In an editor, open up `backend/iss-distance-service/app.py`.

-An opentelemetry `Resource` is a representation of the entity producing telemetry (i.e. metrics, traces and/or logs).
+Instrumenting a service starts with creating an OTel `Resource`.
+A `Resource` is a representation of the entity producing telemetry, i.e. a representation of the service which produces the metrics, traces and/or logs, which in this case is the `iss-distance-service`.
-In this case the Resource represents the `iss-distance-service`.
-We can provide further context about this resource using `attributes`.
-These attributes that we set on the resource are applicable to the service as a whole and are relevant to all telemetry exported e.g. the service name, version, environment.

-To set a resource for our service, begin by importing the following:
+To define a resource for our service, begin by importing the following:

 ```python
 from opentelemetry.sdk.resources import (